-Annual ET0 computed from results at Hillsboro meteorological station is shown on Figure 2.5 to be about 60 in./yr (discounting the anomalously low result shown for 1997 that is likely in error).
-This compares well to previous estimates (SRK, 1997) of 65 in./yr of potential evaporation, and 64.6 in./yr estimated as 74 percent1 (an accepted conversion factor for the region (NOAA, 1982) between pan evaporation and evaporation from a normal open water surface) of Copper Flat pan evaporation2 (measured between October 2010 and September 2011, except for four winter months.
+Annual ET0 computed from results at Hillsboro meteorological station (incomplete weather data for 1997 and 1998 filled in with data from comparable years) is shown on Figure 2.5 to be about 60 in./yr.
+This compares well to previous estimates (SRK, 1997) of 65 in./yr of potential evaporation, and 64.6 in./yr estimated as 74 percent (an accepted conversion factor for the region (NOAA, 1982) between pan evaporation and evaporation from a normal open water surface) of Copper Flat pan evaporation (measured between October 2010 and September 2011, except for four winter months.
 The missing months were estimated by extrapolation of Hillsboro ET0 data).
 Actual evaporation or ET is less, depending on sun and wind exposure, ground conditions, and availability of water.